Deloitte

 Ability to Make Estimates

-30-16 This guidance addresses the consequences of an entity’s inability to reliably estimate some or all of the information which is ordinarily required to determine the annual effective tax rate in interim financial information.
+30-16 This guidance addresses the consequences of an entity’s inability to reliably estimate some or all of the information that is ordinarily required to determine the annual effective tax rate in interim financial information.

 30-17 Paragraph 740-270-25-3 requires that if an entity is unable to estimate a part of its ordinary income (or loss) or the related tax (or benefit) but is otherwise able to make a reliable estimate, the tax (or benefit) applicable to the item that cannot be estimated be reported in the interim period in which the item is reported.